-To help the students in planning their courses of study and for general advice on the academic programme, the Head of the Department will attach a certain number of students to a faculty member of the Department who shall function as Faculty Advisor/Mentor for those students throughout their period of study.
-Such Faculty Advisor/Mentor shall advise the students and monitor the courses taken by the students, check the attendance and progress of the students attached to him / her and counsel them periodically and provides professional counseling and psychological assistance for the student if necessary.
-Any student in the college has any issues related to academic performance, emotional disturbances, family issues, and behavioral / habitual disorders, social isolation etc. is helped by professional counseling bv the Faculty Advisor / Mentor.
-The Faculty Advisor/Mentor may also discuss with or inform the parents about the progress / performance of the students concerned.
-The Faculty advisor/Mentor counsels the student in a private confidential environment.
+To help the students in planning their courses of study and for general advice on the academic programme, the Head of the Department will attach a certain number of students to a faculty member of the Department.
+The faculty member shall function as Faculty Mentor for those students throughout their period of study.
+Such Faculty Mentor shall advise the students and monitor the courses taken by the students, check the attendance and progress of the students attached to him / her and counsel them periodically.
+The faculty member provides professional counseling and psychological assistance for the student if necessary.
+Any student in the college has any issues related to academic performance, emotional disturbances; family issues, and behavioral / habitual disorders, social isolation etc. is helped by professional counseling by the Faculty Mentor.
+The Faculty Mentor may also discuss with or inform the parents about the progress / performance of the students concerned.
+The Faculty Mentor counsels the student in a private confidential environment.

-The responsibilities for the Faculty Advisor/Mentor shall be:
+The responsibilities for the FacultyMentor shall be:

-To act as the channels of communication across the HoD, the allotted students and Parents.
+- To act as the channels of communication across the HOD, the allotted students and Parents. - To collect and maintain various statistical details of academic and other activities of the students

-- To collect and maintain various statistical details of academic and other activities of the students - To monitor the academic performance of the students including attendance and to inform to the parents. - To attend to the students' welfare activities like awards, medals, scholarships and industrial visits. - To attend to the students' grievance and redressal requirements and help them. - To conduct Professional Counseling which help the students to vent, share and express their emotional outburst and suppressed feelings in a confidential environment. - To help the student to overcome their emotional and psychological difficulties and become self-motivated, selfconfident and self-reliant.
+- To monitor the academic performance of the students including attendance and to inform to the parents. - To attend to the students' welfare activities like awards, medals, scholarships and industrial visits. - To attend to the students' grievance and redressal requirements and help them. - To conduct Professional Counseling which help the students to vent, share and express their emotional outburst and suppressed feelings in a confidential environment. - To help the student to overcome their emotional and psychological difficulties and become self-motivated, self-confident and self-reliant.

-5.3 CLASS COMMITTEE
+4.3 CLASS COMMITTEE